Man Overboard (band): Return and 10-year anniversary tour (2018-present)

 On August 2, 2018, Man Overboard announced the end of their hiatus via social media and press coverage.
 The announcement came with a 10-year anniversary tour announcement.
 The tour took place in late fall 2018, visited New York, Philadelphia, and Cambridge, and offered support from Seahaven.

 Musical style and influences

-Man Overboard have been described as a pop punk band.
+Man Overboard have been described as pop-punk and emo pop.
+Chrysta Cherrie of AllMusic compared the band's music to the "melodic, energetic hardcore-influenced" works of bands such as Lifetime and Midtown.